Promethon/PromethoniXTrie/README.md

 To be honest, this question can have many different answers, each with pros and cons.
 But what we all know is that eventually we want to reduce the volume of data, so we can't store all the data all the time.

 - An initial idea: we can consider this "extra value" as the block time of the last change or use in the contract.
 For example, if a year has passed since the last change, we can delete that account.
+[Read More & Implementation](https://github.com/Promethon/PromethoniXLinkedTrie)
 - Another idea is to charge a fee per certain amount of volume.
 Whenever this amount is used up and never charged again, delete that account.

 The **PromethoniXTrie** project implements the basis of the second idea.
 It creates a Merkle Patricia Trie and a Red-Black Tree and establishes the desired connection between them and then tests the performance of the **Promethon** idea.
 You can read more about the algorithm [here](https://github.com/Promethon/PromethoniXTrie/blob/main/Promethon.pdf).